Akshaykannansk/flicktrack/flutter_app_creation.md

 *   Viewing movie details.
 *   Managing user profiles.
 *   Following/unfollowing users.
-*   Creating reviews for movies.
+*   Creating reviews for movies with a star rating.
 *   Viewing a feed of recent reviews from followed users.
 *   Viewing a user's watchlist and favorite movies.
 *   Adding/removing movies from the watchlist and favorites.